Lani274/tutorial-flask-login/README.md

 def home():
     return render_template("home.html") # add this code
 ```
+The home() function returns the template *home.html*, while the function render_template() returns the HTML content of the template (vgl.
+Quickstart — Flask Documentation (2.1.x) n.d.).

 We will now look at the *login.html* and *sign_up.html* file.
 Go into *login.html* and add this code: